 KKR Seeks to Take-Private of Space Tech Firm OHB With Family

-(Bloomberg) -- KKR & Co. plans to take private the German space and technology company OHB SE alongside the founding family as competition in the satellite sector heats up, according to people familiar with the matter.
+(Bloomberg) -- OHB SE surged after KKR & Co. said it plans to take the German space and technology company private alongside its founding family, as competition in the satellite sector heats up.

 Most Read from Bloomberg